Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-21-self-sovereign-identity.md

 ---
-date: 2018-12-21
 title       : "Self Sovereign Identity (SSI)"
 excerpt: >
-  Christopher did a great job outlining the history of internet identity standards, and introduces 10 Principles of Self-Sovereign Identity, currently in revision.
+  It would seem that Christopher Allen's The Path to Self-Sovereign Identity is still the most comprehensive article on the subject of Self Sovereign Identity.
+It outlines some of the underlying history, and introduces 10 Principles of Self-Sovereign Identity, born from the collective thoughts on identity leading to it.

-  However, considerable additional material has been created on the subject since then, including some helpful criticism on the principles.

-  Resultingly, I've begun collecting as much source grade material on Self Sovereign Identity, as possible, organizing it here. description : Literature associated with the Fundamentals of Self-Sovereign Identity. image       : "https://decentralized-id.com/images/sovereign-identity.png"
+  Considerable additional material has been created on the subject since then, including some helpful criticism on the principles.
+Some of initial thoughts have been organized in evolution-of-ssi. description : Literature associated with the Fundamentals of Self-Sovereign Identity. image       : "https://decentralized-id.com/images/sovereign-identity.png"
 permalink: /literature/self-sovereign-identity/